Peter Jenni: Research career

 Already during the UA2 time, strong interest in the physics and instrumentation at future colliders, in particular LHC.
 Early involvement as convener of the jet study group at the ECFA-CERN LHC workshop 1984 (Lausanne, Geneva), member of the advisory panel on the physics potential and the feasibility of experiments at the multi-TeV energies (La Thuile workshop 1987), and calorimetry overview at the ECFA study week on instrumentation technology for high-luminosity hadron colliders (Barcelona 1989).

 He more and more shifted to the Large Hadron Collider (LHC).
 From 1991 the main activities concentrated on tasks related to the informal spokespersonship first of a proto-Collaboration.
 Peter Jenni was involved in the early phases of the calorimeter R&D projects RD1 and RD3, during 1990–1992.
 In 1995, after formal approval of the ATLAS project, he was elected Spokesperson of the experiment, which today comprises some 3000 scientists representing 183 Institutions from 38 countries.
 He was re-elected several times and retired from this duty in February 2009, with Fabiola Gianotti as his successor.
 He retained however a strong involvement in the operation and physics of the experiment.

 After his retirement as a CERN Senior Research Staff end of April 2013, Peter Jenni has become a Guest Scientist and Honorary Professor with the Albert-Ludwigs-Universität Freiburg, keeping his full engagement with the ATLAS experiment.
 He is also an Honorary Professor at the University of Science and Technology of China in Hefei, China.

 He has authored and co-authored many review articles about the LHC project, the Higgs boson discovery, and the history of hadron colliders, for example in 2021 in the CERN Courier.

-In 2014 he has been elected as corresponding member of the Bavarian Academy of Sciences and in 2019 as a Fellow of the European Academy of Sciences EurASc.
+In 2014 he has been elected as corresponding member of the Bavarian Academy of Sciences, in 2019 as a Fellow of the European Academy of Sciences EurASc., and in 2023 corresponding member of the Slovenian Academy of Sciences and Arts.